 Before deciding on the steel grade to use for your project, you must know the various types of stainless steel available to use.
 The different stainless steel grade has different properties.
 Consequently, they are suitable choices in different scenarios.
 Below are the major types of stainless steel and the stainless steel grades under them.

 Ferritic stainless steel is used in engineering applications because of its superior strength.
 They contain more iron and chromium and small amounts of other alloys and possess a body-centered cubic crystal structure (BCC) similar to pure iron or carbon steel.

 This structure makes it impossible to harden ferritic stainless steel using heat treatment.
-Ferritic stainless steel also cost less and are a great choice in applications where aesthetics is not a priority.
+Ferritic stainless steel also cost less and is a great choice in applications where aesthetics is not a priority.